kbolt¶

 What kbolt does¶

-- indexes Markdown, plaintext, and source code from local directories
+- indexes Markdown, plaintext, HTML, digital PDFs, and source code from local directories

 - groups content into spaces and collections